spotify/confidence-sdk-swift/README.md

 # OpenFeature Swift Confidence Provider

-Swift implementation of the Confidence feature provider, to be used in conjunction with the OpenFeature SDK.
+Swift implementation of the Confidence Provider, to be used in conjunction with the [OpenFeature SDK](https://openfeature.dev/docs/reference/concepts/provider).
+For documentation related to flags management in Confidence, refer to the [Confidence documentation portal](https://confidence.spotify.com/platform/flags).

+Functionalities:
+- Managed integration with the Confidence backend
+- Pre-fetch and cache flag evaluations, for fast value reads even when the application is offline
+- Automatic data collection (in the backend) about which flags have been read by the application

 ## Dependency Setup